OffensivePython/Nscan/README.md

 ```

 # Usage
+Nscan is simple to use, it works just the way you expect it
 First thing you need to do is to load nscan alias interface
 ```
 $ ./nscan.py iface load